-parking, modern shopping facilities).
+Suburban Luxury High-Rise.
+These are often popular in high-income suburbs near fairly large cities.
+They combine the full range of luxury features (swimming pools, organized social activities, etc.) with the advantages of suburbia (less congestion, adequate parking, modern shopping facilities).
 Usually, these projects are located at or near key access routes.

-Studies have also shown that the reason most often given for selecting a particular apartment project is its accessibility to the job.
+The reason most often given for selecting a particular apartment project is its accessibility to the job.
 Most emphasis is on travel time rather than distance.
-Uncrowded roads or fast expressways open up a wider territory for rental projects.
-After-work accessibility, the feature people want most is convenient shopping, which in the suburbs means access to a shopping center.
+For after-work accessibility, the feature people want most is convenient shopping, which in the suburbs means access to a shopping center.
 Thus land adjacent to a center is often highly desirable for a rental project if it can be acquired at the right price.